foliovision/subscribe-to-comments-reloaded-better-unsubscribe/readme.txt

 Just install the plugin using Wordpress admin dashboard, or upload the ZIP file.

 We recommend that you test the plugin.
-It
+Here are detailed steps:

 * after Subscribe to Comments Reloaded was installed activate this plugin
 * comment and subscribe to some post as a non-logged in visitor